benitomartin/cryptocurrencies/README.md

 </p>

 This repository hosts a collection of notebooks featuring an in-depth analysis of ten cryptocurrencies, along with a comparative study of predictions made by various models specifically for BTC.
-The following models were meticulously evaluated:
+The following models were evaluated:

 - ARIMA
 - XGBoost
 - LSTM GRU
 - Prophet

+Feel free to ⭐ and clone this repo 😉

 ## :bar_chart: Cryptocurrencies Comparison